ebonnal/pythoned/README.md

 ```

 ## filter
-If the expression is a `bool` instead of an `str`, then the lines will be filtered according to it:
+If the provided expression is a `bool` instead of an `str`, then the lines will be filtered according to it:
 ```bash
 # keep only lines whose length equals 3
 echo -e 'f00\nbar\nf00bar' | pythoned '"00" in _'